Do I Need a Lawyer After a Hit and Run Accident?

 - Things might get complicated if the hit and run driver, after being located, is charged with a crime.
 Your attorney can handle any curveballs that are thrown your way.

-At Hasner Law, our personal injury lawyers in Atlanta have more than 80 combined years of experience.
+At Hasner Law PC, our personal injury lawyers in Atlanta have more than 80 combined years of experience.
 We’ve successfully recovered millions of dollars in jury verdicts and private settlements for injury victims just like you.
-We know how stressful a hit and run car accident can be.
+We know how stressful a hit-and-run car accident can be.
 That’s why we want to be there to help you in any way that we can.
 Let us put our reputation, experience, and record of success to work to benefit you.
 We’ll take care of your injury case – you just focus on getting better.

-Understanding Your Responsibilities After a Car Accident in Atlanta
+Understanding Your Responsibilities After a Car Accident in Atlanta, GA

 It’s important to understand what your legal responsibilities are if you are involved in a motor vehicle accident in the state of Georgia.
 Duties imposed by state law can impact injury claims that stem from a crash.
 Here’s what you need to know.